 Where the math usually lands

-For a meaningful taxable account, direct indexing usually wins because the extra harvest opportunities more than compensate for the added complexity.
+For a meaningful taxable account, direct indexing may produce a better after-tax outcome because the extra harvest opportunities can more than compensate for the added complexity.

 That is especially true when all of these are present: